 2. Small modern enigma

 For a long time it was thought that human life was good in its own being.
-But this idea became puzzling once the religious and metaphysical references that supported it had fallen.
-We can always determine the value of a human in relation to something determined: as a teacher, as a dentist, as a soldier.
-But we have no idea what it means to see it as “valuable in itself”, by the fact that he is human.
+But this idea became puzzling once the religious and metaphysical references that supported such a belief had fallen.
+We can always determine the value of a man in relation to something determined: as a teacher, as a dentist, as a soldier.
+But we have no idea what it means to see him as “valuable in himself,” by the fact that he is human.

 3. Desperate to live